xEdziu/Login-Validator/README.md

 A simple login validator for those, who does not want to have offensive nicknames in their database.

-As a attachment to PHP file, which does all the work, I added a simple HTML/JS template to show example of usage.
+As a attachment to PHP file, which does all the work, I added a simple HTML/JS template to show example of AJAX usage.

 ## Files